 Adult Community Rehabilitation Team (ACRT)

 The Adult Community Rehabilitation Team (ACRT) is an interdisciplinary team made up of physiotherapists, occupational therapists, speech & language therapists, neuro and clinical psychologists, dieticians, rehab assistants and administrators.
 ACRT aims to enhance the health, independence and well being of adults living in the community with a physical or neurological disability.
-Please see our team leaflet.
+Please see our Team leaflet [pdf].

-ACRT works with clients to identify rehabilitation goals and offer tailor-made programmes.
-Clients are seen in the most appropriate place for them e.g. at home, in the clinic, place of work or study.
+ACRT works together with our clients to identify rehabilitation goals and offer tailor-made programmes to work towards achieving these.
+We are able to offer appointments in the home but also elsewhere including: clinic; place of work or study and community sites such as a gym or swimming pool.
 We will work with clients for around six sessions and review goals to determine progress, further intervention and future plans

-Neuro navigators: Lead by the AHP consultant, the neuronavigation service has also developed to provide long term support and case management to City and Hackney residents who have specialist neurological rehabilitation needs.
-They provide assessment and make recommendations for people who require specialist neurological rehabilitation packages in the hospital or at home, support transitions from the hospital through the neurological rehabilitation pathway to the community.
+Neuro navigators: led by the AHP consultant, the neuro-navigation service has also been developed to provide long term support and case management to City and Hackney residents who have specialist neurological rehabilitation needs.
+They provide assessment and make recommendations for people who require specialist neurological rehabilitation packages in the hospital or at home and support transitions from the hospital through the neurological rehabilitation pathway to the community.

 Referral form for Neuro Navigator - AHP consultant

 ACRT has specialist practitioners who work with people with a City of London or Hackney GP, providing specialist assessment, treatment advice and support.

 The MS specialist practitioner provides specialist advice and support to anyone with Multiple sclerosis (MS) in the City of London and Hackney.
 Appointments can be made at home and as an outpatient for:

 - treatment options and self-management strategies which delay disease progression

 - support regarding new health needs, including relapses